informatics-isi-edu/ermrestjs/doc/api.md

 <a name="ERMrest.ForeignKeyPseudoColumn+isPseudo"></a>

 #### foreignKeyPseudoColumn.isPseudo : <code>boolean</code>
-indicates this represents is a PseudoColumn or a Column.
+indicates that this object represents a PseudoColumn.

 **Kind**: instance property of [<code>ForeignKeyPseudoColumn</code>](#ERMrest.ForeignKeyPseudoColumn)
 <a name="ERMrest.ForeignKeyPseudoColumn+isForeignKey"></a>